When people get sick, doctors come to the rescue. When entire populations get sick, it's epidemiologists' time to shine.

-Answering questions like these is a big part of what epidemiologists do.
-To do it, they gather emerging and historical medical data, then analyze it to identify patterns that can potentially show where a disease came from, how quickly it's moving around the globe, where it will appear next, and what treatments are and aren't working.
+Answering questions is a big part of epidemiology.
+To do it, these public health professionals gather emerging and historical medical data.
+They analyze data to identify patterns that can potentially show where a disease came from, how quickly it's moving around the globe, where it will appear next, and what treatments are and aren't working.

-That's not all epidemiologists do, however.
-Some epidemiologists specialize in viral infections like COVID-19.
+That's not all they do, however.
+Some specialize in viral infections like COVID-19.
 Others spend their days researching occupational hazards, vulnerable populations, pharmaceuticals, or the genes that power viruses and bacteria.

 The goal of all epidemiologists—regardless of specialty—is to find out more about why people get sick or die.
 They also help develop the procedures to decrease risk or prevent it entirely.

 In this article, we answer the question "what does an epidemiologist do?"
-It addresses the following:
+We also discuss:

 Epidemiology is the study of the distribution of diseases, injuries, and death in specific populations.
 It was once a branch of medicine; historically, epidemiologists were nearly all doctors.
 Today, however, epidemiologists are scientists who may or may not have an MD in addition to a master's degree and/or doctoral degree.

 Epidemiology forms one of the cornerstones of public health as a discipline.
-By studying who gets sick or dies, when they get sick or die, and where they get sick or die, we can learn a lot about what causes diseases and patterns of death, how diseases progress, which populations are most vulnerable, and how society can prevent the spread of illnesses and protect at-risk populations.
+By studying who gets sick or dies, when they get sick or die, and where they get sick or die, we can learn a lot about what causes diseases and patterns of death, how diseases progress, which populations are most vulnerable, and how we can improve public health policy and practice.
 The work of epidemiologists often drives the development of new treatments in medicine and new initiatives in the public health sphere.

 Beyond that, what an epidemiologist's day-to-day duties look like depends on whether they're employed in the private sector, the regulatory arena, public policy, or research.